How to keep track of business expenses 101

 If it’s a business, it’s got expenses.
 No two ways about it: you need to sort out your business expenses tracking.

 Business expenses are costs collected in the ordinary course of business, a.k.a all that stuff you need to buy to do your job.
-They can apply to small entities or large corporations.
-And being savvy with your expenses is a large part of running a successful business, regardless of its size.
+They apply to small entities or large corporations.
+And being savvy with how you manage business expenses is a large part of running a successful business, regardless of size.

 Let’s get started.